 In certain relationships, such as those of parent and child, guardian and ward, solicitor and client, and doctor and patient, the power to influence is presumed.
-In other cases a relationship of influence may be proved.
-Where there is a relationship of influence and undue influence is not disproved by the influential party, the transaction will be set aside as invalid.
+In other cases, a relationship of influence may be proven on the facts.
+Where there is a relationship of influence, and undue influence is not disproved by the influential party, the transaction will be set aside as invalid.

 Furthermore, where there is no relationship of influence, it is still open to the plaintiff to allege (and prove) that the defendant actually influenced him/or her.
 In probate proceedings, there are no presumptive relationships, and undue influence must always be proved by the party who alleges it.

 The leading Australian case of Johnson v Buttress HCA 41 interpreted the difference between actual undue influence and presumed undue influence: